Tiger Lily Plants are Exotic Perennials

 The tiger lily might have an impressive look, but it's more low-maintenance than you might believe.

 Plant your tiger lily bulbs in the fall or early spring, allowing a lot of space for bulb development.
 The tiger lily wants a healthy compost feeding in the early spring and a layer of woody mulch before winter.
-If your area receives rainfall once a week or so, you won't need to water it; however, it will need watering in drier climates.
+If your area receives rainfall once a week, you won't need to water it; however, it will need watering in drier climates.

 TN Nursery will only dig your bulbs from our central Tennesse nursery after you place an order.
 This process ensures freshness.
 Order your tiger lily bulbs today.